TIOBE index265+ programming languages – quite a few to choose from for your product’s development.

 As I've said, the PYPL index is based on raw data coming from Google Trends.

 They use 'tutorial' as Google Trends keyword: just the name, like Swift, may lead to inconsistent results.
 Plus, ‘tutorial’ is a word often used by developers learning a new language.

-We did not include frameworks like Angular or TypeScript, only the programming languages.
+We did not include frameworks like Angular or Vue, only the programming languages.

 And it’s time to start listing them.

 Kotlin's popularity can be explained by the rising number of Android users (last year,in the USA) and, thus, Android-based devices.

 of Kotlin programmers use the language to build Android apps, 31% for back-end applications, 30% for SDK/libraries.

 Kotlin is also interoperable with Java, which allows developers to use all existing Android libraries in a Kotlin app.

 Popular applications: Slack, Netflix, Evernote, Basecamp

 Cleveroad developers make use of Kotlin too.
 Here are some of Android apps we built with Kotlin: